+Rural Businesses

-Rural Businesses Rural Tourism
+Rural Tourism

-Rural Housing Jobs or Employment in Rural Areas Education or Training in Rural Areas Broadband or Mobile Communications in Rural Areas Transport Services or Infrastructure in Rural Areas Health or Social Care Services in Rural Areas Poverty in Rural Areas Deprivation in Rural Areas Rural Crime or Community Safety Rural Development Agri-Environment Other (Please state) Ability to enjoy a healthy lifestyle If the response to Section 2A was YES GO TO Section 3A.
+Rural Housing

+Jobs or Employment in Rural Areas

+Education or Training in Rural Areas

+Broadband or Mobile Communications in Rural Areas

+Transport Services or Infrastructure in Rural Areas

+Health or Social Care Services in Rural Areas

+Poverty in Rural Areas

+Deprivation in Rural Areas

+Rural Crime or Community Safety

+Rural Development

+Agri-Environment

+A billion to a science be a different de

+Other (Please state)

+Ability to enjoy healthy lifestyle

+If the response to Section 2A was YES GO TO Section 3A.

 2E.
-Please explain why the Policy, Strategy, Plan or Public Service is NOT likely to imp oact on people in rural areas.
-SECTION 3 Identifying the Social and Economic Needs of Persons in Rural Areas 24 Han the Dublic Authority taken stone to identify the anciel and accommissioned no o no lo in- 3A.
-Has the Public Authority taken steps to identify the social and economic needs of rural areas that are relevant to the Policy, Strategy, Plan or Public Service? people in Yes ⊠ No □ If the response is No go to section 3E
+Please explain why the Policy, Strategy, Plan or Public Service is NOT likely to impact on people in rural areas.

+Identifying the Social and Economic Needs of Persons in Rural Areas

+3A.
+Has the Public Authority taken steps to identify the social and economic needs of people in rural areas that are relevant to the Policy, Strategy, Plan or Public Service?

+Yes

+No 🗆

+If the response is no go to section 3E